 - Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university.

 - Transcripts: Official transcripts from all accredited academic institutions attended within the United States.
 Transcripts must arrive in their official, sealed envelopes.

 - Goal Statement: A one-page statement of professional goals and objectives that shows demonstrated commitment to the field of community mental health.

-- Autobiographical Statement: A four-to-six page (typed, double-spaced) introspective autobiographical statement emphasizing how you arrived at your current commitment to work in the area of community mental health and describing life experiences that have led to your decision to apply.
+- Autobiographical Statement: A four-to-six page (typed, double-spaced) iautobiographical statement emphasizing how you arrived at your current commitment to work in the area of community mental health.

 This school offers programs in: